lazarusA/JuliaDocs/docs/stdlib/Logging.md

 - _Processing_ of log events — that is, display, filtering, aggregation and recording — is the concern of the application author who needs to bring multiple modules together into a cooperating application.

-### Loggers {#Loggers}
+### Loggers

 Processing of events is performed by a _logger_, which is the first piece of user configurable code to see the event.
 All loggers must be subtypes of [`AbstractLogger`](/stdlib/Logging#Logging.AbstractLogger).

 When an event is triggered, the appropriate logger is found by looking for a task-local logger with the global logger as fallback.
 The idea here is that the application code knows how log events should be processed and exists somewhere at the top of the call stack.
 So we should look up through the call stack to discover the logger — that is, the logger should be _dynamically scoped_.
 (This is a point of contrast with logging frameworks where the logger is _lexically scoped_; provided explicitly by the module author or as a simple global variable.
 In such a system it&#39;s awkward to control logging while composing functionality from multiple modules.)

 The global logger may be set with [`global_logger`](/stdlib/Logging#Logging.global_logger), and task-local loggers controlled using [`with_logger`](/stdlib/Logging#Logging.with_logger).
 Newly spawned tasks inherit the logger of the parent task.

-There are three logger types provided by the library.  [`ConsoleLogger`](/stdlib/Logging#Logging.ConsoleLogger) is the default logger you see when starting the REPL.
+There are three logger types provided by the library.  [`ConsoleLogger`](/stdlib/Logging#Base.CoreLogging.ConsoleLogger) is the default logger you see when starting the REPL.
 It displays events in a readable text format and tries to give simple but user friendly control over formatting and filtering.  [`NullLogger`](/stdlib/Logging#Logging.NullLogger) is a convenient way to drop all messages where necessary; it is the logging equivalent of the [`devnull`](/base/base#Base.devnull) stream.  [`SimpleLogger`](/stdlib/Logging#Logging.SimpleLogger) is a very simplistic text formatting logger, mainly useful for debugging the logging system itself.

 Custom loggers should come with overloads for the functions described in the [reference section](/stdlib/Logging#AbstractLogger-interface).

 ### Early filtering and message handling {#Early-filtering-and-message-handling}

 When an event occurs, a few steps of early filtering occur to avoid generating messages that will be discarded:
 1. The message log level is checked against a global minimum level (set via [`disable_logging`](/stdlib/Logging#Logging.disable_logging)).
 This is a crude but extremely cheap global setting.

-1. The current logger state is looked up and the message level checked against the logger&#39;s cached minimum level, as found by calling [`Logging.min_enabled_level`](/stdlib/Logging#Logging.min_enabled_level).
+2. The current logger state is looked up and the message level checked against the logger&#39;s cached minimum level, as found by calling [`Logging.min_enabled_level`](/stdlib/Logging#Logging.min_enabled_level).
 This behavior can be overridden via environment variables (more on this later).

-1. The [`Logging.shouldlog`](/stdlib/Logging#Logging.shouldlog) function is called with the current logger, taking some minimal information (level, module, group, id) which can be computed statically.
+3. The [`Logging.shouldlog`](/stdlib/Logging#Logging.shouldlog) function is called with the current logger, taking some minimal information (level, module, group, id) which can be computed statically.
 Most usefully, `shouldlog` is passed an event `id` which can be used to discard events early based on a cached predicate.

 If all these checks pass, the message and key–value pairs are evaluated in full and passed to the current logger via the [`Logging.handle_message`](/stdlib/Logging#Logging.handle_message) function. `handle_message()` may perform additional filtering as required and display the event to the screen, save it to a file, etc.

 Exceptions that occur while generating the log event are captured and logged by default.
 This prevents individual broken events from crashing the application, which is helpful when enabling little-used debug events in a production system.
 This behavior can be customized per logger type by extending [`Logging.catch_exceptions`](/stdlib/Logging#Logging.catch_exceptions).

 ## Testing log events {#Testing-log-events}